wso2-extensions/identity-oauth-uma/docs/tryout.md

 -   Execute the following curl command to obtain the PAT:
     -   Be sure to replace the `<CLIENT_ID>` and `<CLIENT_SECRET>` tags with the values you obtained when you [configured the service provider for the resource server](#configure-service-provider-to-act-as-the-resource-server).
     -   In this guide, the grant type that is used to obtain the PAT is the password grant type.
-Therefore, you need to pass the resource owners credentials in the curl command.
+Therefore, you need to pass the resource owner's credentials in the curl command.

     **Request Format**
     ```